charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 The rest are not being used.

-Here is what happens when I check the status of a service that is not running:
+Here is what happens when I check the status of a service that is not running (one of option b-f):

 ```
 ===============================